analyst4action/SQL_Project_Data_Job_Analysis/README.md

 ### 2. Skills Required for these Top-paying Roles
-This uses the first query and adds in the skills required for the roles.
+This second query uses the first query and adds in the skills required for the roles.
 It provides a detailed look at which high-paying jobs demand certain skills, helping job seekers understand which skills to develop that aligh with top salaries.

 ```sql
 WITH top_paying_jobs AS (